 While the code can cope with any sensor/tooth phasing, during cranking the rpm will vary up and down greatly as the engine rotates.
 It is desirable to place the missing tooth such that it passes the sensor when the engine is somewhat stable.
 The OEMs have found that certain tooth #1 angles work well and it is worth following their lead.

-We suggest to align your wheel and sensor to arrive at the following tooth #1 angles.
+It is suggested to align your wheel and sensor to arrive at the following tooth #1 angles.
 (See later for explanation of tooth #1.)
-These will make it easier for the ECU to detect the missing tooth during cranking.

 - 4 cylinders ~90-120°

 - 6 cylinders ~50°

 - 8 cylinders ~40°